fissehatamire/Unified-Phi-Field-Theory-IP/README.md

 ## The Philosophy of the License

 ### The Conversation Is the Purpose
-This license is designed to enable the broadest possible participation in the conversation that *The Scaling Law* initiates.
+This license is designed to enable the broadest possible participation in the conversation that *The Master Φ-Scaling Equation* initiates.
 Restrictions are imposed only where necessary to protect the integrity of the work and the authenticity of the personal testimony.

 ### The Equations Do Not Care About Credentials
 The scientific content is offered as a public good.
 Anyone may use the Master Equation, the two axioms, and the derivations, provided they attribute the source and do not misrepresent it.

 ### The Authenticity Layer Is Irreplicable
-The personal testimony — the 67‑day kundalini awakening, the JWST convergence, the paravairagya trajectory — is the living heart of the work.
+The personal testimony — the 67‑day coherent Φ-wave activation, the JWST convergence, the paravairagya trajectory — is the living heart of the work.
 Its unauthorized use or misrepresentation is strictly prohibited.

 ### The Conversation Continues
 This license is not a one‑time grant.
 It is designed to evolve as the conversation evolves.
 The Creator retains the right to update, amend, or extend the license as the work’s cultural footprint grows.